sagebind/rote/README.md

 ## Batteries included
-Since your task runner and build tool typically runs before your depency managers, it makes little sense for you to have to install a plethora of plugins before running tasks.
+Since your task runner and build tool typically runs before your dependency managers, it makes little sense for you to have to install a plethora of plugins before running tasks.
 That's why Rote includes many common tasks built-in directly; Rote comes batteries included.

 If there is a reusable component you'd like to use, but keep out of your actual `Rotefile`, you can save it as a simple Lua module too inside your project repository, or in one of your system's Lua include paths.
 Then using it in your `Rotefile` is as simple as requiring the module by name: